Getting Started with Smart PDF Viewer

 .csproj

-file is located. - Run the following command to install a
+file. - Run the following commands to install

 Syncfusion.Blazor.SfSmartPdfViewer